 Back to top

-Some people have no symptoms at all and Barrett's oesophagus is discovered during tests for other medical conditions.
+Some people have no symptoms at all and Barrett's oesophagus is found during tests for other medical conditions.

 The most common symptom is ongoing heartburn and indigestion.
-Other symptoms include feeling sick or being sick (nausea or vomiting) and difficulty swallowing food.
+Other symptoms include feeling sick (nausea), being sick (vomiting) and difficulty swallowing food.
 Less commonly, there may be blood in the vomit.
 Some people have pain when swallowing food.

 If you experience any of these problems for more than two weeks, or if you ever vomit blood, you should visit your GP.